 Vultures |

-Afterwards we cross the Tagliamento again to reach San Daniele de Friuli – famous for its prosciutto.
+Afterwards we crossed the Tagliamento again to reach San Daniele de Friuli – famous for its prosciutto.

-We park at the free caravan parking and walk into the center.
-(46.156573, 13.013814) It would be a nice stop for lunch, but we both have an upset stomach so we soon head back and drive on.
+We parked at the free caravan parking and walked into the center.
+(46.156573, 13.013814) It would have been a nice stop for lunch, but we both had an upset stomach so we soon headed back to our car and drove on.

-We cross the Tagliamento one last time and head to Bassano de Grappa, where we want to spend the night.
+We crossed the Tagliamento one last time and headed to Bassano de Grappa, where we wanted to spend the night.
 There is a park & ride area with a designated caravan section.
 Every 10 minutes goes a bus into town.
 Very convenient!
-(45.758292, 11.731312) It is a sunny Sunday evening and the town is vibrant with lots of life.
-Bassano is famous for its covered bridge, which is beeing renovated at the moment.
-We very much enjoy the atmosphere of this town.
+(45.758292, 11.731312) It was a sunny Sunday evening and the town was vibrant with lots of life.
+Bassano is famous for its covered bridge, which was getting renovated at the moment.
+We very much enjoyed the atmosphere of this town.

 |